aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 {% endfor %}
 ```

-### **default filter**
+### default filter*

-The `default` filter can provide the same basic capability as the builtin `default` filter.
+The `arista.avd.default` filter can provide the same basic capability as the builtin `default` filter.
 It will return the input value only if it is valid and if not, provide a default value instead.
 Our custom filter requires a value to be `not undefined` and `not None` to pass through.
 Furthermore the filter allows multiple default values as arguments, which will undergo the same validation one after one until we find a valid default value.
 As a last resort the filter will return None.